hyperledger/besu-docs/docs/HowTo/Monitor/Elastic-Stack.md

     the [grok plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html)
     to extract the log fields.

-To see the Besu Sample Networks logs in Kibana:
+To see the Besu Quickstart Networks logs in Kibana:

 1. [Start the Quorum Developer Quickstart with Besu](../../Tutorials/Developer-Quickstart.md), and select the appropriate options.